 How can I tell if it’s just me?

 We mentioned above that it’s probably only your computer being affected by this, but in rare cases, there can be a more general problem with your site or the server it’s on.

-You can tell the difference by using a third-party test like CheckSite.us or Is My Blog Working?, which try to load your site from different computers.
+You can tell the difference by using a third-party test site like Uptrends, GeoPeeker, or Is My Blog Working?, which try to load your site from different computers.
 If these say things are working, but your own attempts to access it from your computer show 503 error messages, it’s just you.
 Waiting a few minutes will give you a fresh start.

 What are some common causes of 503 errors on WordPress sites?

 As a tip, here are a some of the causes of 503 errors we see repeatedly with WordPress:

 - The WP-DBManager plugin causes problems when set to automatically “optimize” a large database periodically.
 Doing so locks the database tables for seconds or minutes on end, preventing scripts from accessing it.